ympbyc/sebone/README.md

 Manual
 ======
-`Sebone' is a namespace that contain three important classes: Sebone.Model, Sebone.Collection, and Sebone.View.
+`Sebone` is a namespace that contain three important classes: Sebone.Model, Sebone.Collection, and Sebone.View.
 You will be subclassing these classes to create your own classes.

 Models
 ------